danRtech/danRtech/README.md

 ## Hi there 👋
 - 🚀 I’m currently working on a Shopify app.
-Utilising Java Spring Boot RESTful apis and MVC architecture.
+Utilising Java Spring Boot RESTful apis and MVC architecture, Spring AI, Spring Data Rest, JPA, PostgreSQL and more.
 - 💬 How to reach me: www.linkedin.com/in/danilru
 <!--
 **danRtech/danRtech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.